 On Feb.
 20, 2013, President Barack Obama penned a brief letter to then-Speaker John Boehner notifying Congress that the Pentagon would deploy 40 troops to Niger, to conduct reconnaissance flights, set up a drone base, and facilitate intelligence-gathering for French forces locked in a grueling battle with al Qaeda-affiliated militants in neighboring Mali.
 The deployment brought the total number of U.S. military personnel in the West African republic to 535, and while Obama didn’t specify which specific forces were setting up shop there, the commander-in-chief stated that the troops were deploying combat-ready “for the purpose of providing their own force protection and security.”

 Four and a half years later, American troops are dying in Niger.
 On Oct.
-5, U.S. Africa Command announced that four Army Green Berets with the 2nd Battalion, 3rd Special Forces Group out of Fort Bragg were killed and two wounded in an ambush (a partner nation member was killed as well) while “providing advice and assistance to Nigerien security force counter-terror operations” 200 kilometers north of the capital city of Niamey, on the Niger-Mali border.
+5, U.S. Africa Command announced that four Army soldiers with the 2nd Battalion, 3rd Special Forces Group out of Fort Bragg, including two Green Berets, were killed and two wounded in an ambush (a partner nation member was killed as well) while “providing advice and assistance to Nigerien security force counter-terror operations” 200 kilometers north of the capital city of Niamey, on the Niger-Mali border.
 U.S. Africa Command has yet to release details on the nature of the attack, but the New York Times notes that those al Qaeda militants in Mali have repeatedly conducted border incursions into northern Niger in recent months.

 Although their deaths are not the first among 3rd Special Forces Group troops in the country (Warrant Officer 1 Shawn Thomas with the 1st Battalion was killed in a vehicle accident in February 2017), they represent the first known U.S. casualties under hostile fire in the country.
 But those deaths shed a harsh spotlight on a little-discussed battlefield in the war on terror — and with Green Berets reportedly “all in” on battling militants in Africa as the 2nd Battalion gears up for its second deployment in 12 months, it’s a battlefield that could see even more U.S. casualties in the future.